-As we push away from the latest iOS 14 release we’re hearing about a number of issues including a variety of performance problems impacting iPhone models.
+As we push away from the latest iOS 14 release we’re hearing about a variety of performance problems impacting iPhone users.

 The current list includes UI lag, freezes, lock ups, and random reboots.
 These are extremely common, particularly on older iPhone models.
 Newer iPhones like the iPhone 12 series aren’t immune to them though.

 Unfortunately, performance issues such as these can be tricky to fix.
 While you might be able to fix them on your own, some might require a fix from Apple in a new software update.

 If you can’t wait and/or you don’t have time to get in touch with Apple support, we have some fixes that could help alleviate the performance issue(s) you’re seeing on your device.